tech4242/spring-elastic-genie/README.md

 ## Intro

 This project will showcase how to use Elasticsearch and Kibana with Spring Boot.
+You can add movies fetched from OMDB to your PostgreSQL database through a simple CRUD REST interface, which will in turn be indexed by Elasticsearch.
+Once indexed, you can visualize your data with Kibana.

 ## Local build with gradle